-As part of the program, students may also complete one or more of nine Stackable Graduate Certificates by completing the specialization requirements.
+As part of the program, students may obtain one or more of nine Stackable Graduate Certificates by completing the specialization requirements.
 MArch students may also complete an optional, transcriptable Graduate Certificate in Latin American Architecture.

 Effective in Fall 2020, students who are accepted to The University of Austin School of Architecture will be admitted to the 3-year M Arch degree program or the 2-year MArch degree program with advanced standing.
 The Graduate Adviser evaluates each student's application and determines eligibility for advanced standing based on the applicant's background in architecture.